HenriquesLab/DL4MicEverywhere/docs/FAQ.md

 **Can I use my own custom notebook?**

-Yes, you can specify the path to a local notebook file when launching via the `-n` flag.
-This will override the notebook selection GUI.
-Your notebook file will be mounted into the container.
+The [GUI](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/GUI_USER_GUIDE.md#select-a-local-notebook) has a option to select your own custom notebook.
+The [CLI](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/CLI_USER_GUIDE.md#optional-arguments), which is executed with the `Linux_launch.sh` script, includes `-n` argument where you can specify the path to a local notebook file, this will override the notebook defined in the `configuration.yaml` file.
+Your notebook file will be the one loaded into the Docker image.

 ## Development